nguyen-trinhtk/blackbox-linalg/README.md

 ### Based on Wiedemann's Algorithm — STAR 2025

-This repository is for a supporting tool of my **STAR 2025** research on **Solving Large Linear Systems Efficiently with Wiedemann's Algorithm**.
+This is a supporting tool of my research on **Solving Large Linear Systems Efficiently with Wiedemann's Algorithm**.

 ---